 Appointment Requirements : (a) PromotionPromotionrankforPrincipalGraduateMasters/MistressesorSeniorGraduateMasters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.
-Type of Work : Secondary Schools Principal of a secondary school with 15 to 23 classes.
-Special Schools Principal of a special school operating secondary classes and with 15 to 23 equivalent full-streamed ordinary secondary classes.
-Promotion Prospects: Princ cipal I Any Other Remarks: With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his former headship post without a break in service is allowed to retain the salary pay point he received in the former post; if there is a break in service, he should be remunerated at the minimum point of the pay scale.
+Type of Work: Secondary Schools Principal of a secondary school with 15 to 23 classes.
+Prine and ial Schools cipal of a special school operating secondary classes with 15 to 23 equivalent full-streamed ordinary ndary classes.
+Promotion Prospects: Prine cipal I Any Other Remarks: Prind post of hi allow form a effect from the 2002/03 school year, a school cipal appointed by direct appointment to a headship in another aided school at the same substantive rank is former headship post without a break in service is wed to retain the salary pay point he received in the er post; if there is a break in service, he should be inerated at the minimum point of the pay scale.